I’m not sure if I want to sell my jewelry. Can I come in for a consultation?

 - CONDITION: We expect to see some signs of wear on antique and estate jewelry.
 Jewelry in pristine original condition is rare and commands a premium.
 Jewelry with apparent alterations, repairs and restoration can be devalued.

-Do I need to come in or can I email or fax over a picture of the jewelry that I would like to sell?
+Do I need to come in or can I email a picture of the jewelry that I would like to sell?

-You may send us an email or a fax, but if we are interested, the piece must be examined in person to ensure you are offered the best price.
+You may send us an email, but if we are interested, the piece must be examined in person to ensure you are offered the best price.

 Do I need to make an appointment or can I just walk-in?